dewsly/smart-search/README.md

 Array of grouped results, used for rendering the listing of result items.
 See Results Object section for details on expected formatting.

 `renderItem`
 Function returning JSX.
 Used to customize the rendering of a result item.
+The function will be passed the item object which can be used for rendering.

 `renderSelectedItem`
 Function returning JSX.
 Used to customize the rendering of a selected item.
+The function will be passed the selected item object which can be used for rendering.

 `onSelect`
 If provided, this callback will be triggered when an item has been selected.
 The callback will be passed the selected item object.